Basil (Ocimum basilicum)

 Basil is generally an annual plant meaning that a new one should be planted every season.
 In warmer more tropical climates it can become a biannual plant so will last through winter and into the next year.

 It is best to keep basil in a glass of water in a cool, dry and dark spot, though not in the refrigerator.

 How to make a basil pesto?

-With Gourmet Garden it is so easy to make pesto, just mix together some basil stir-in paste with some Parmesan and crushed pine nuts.
+With Gourmet Garden it is so easy to make pesto, just mix together some basil Cold Blended Paste with some Parmesan and crushed pine nuts.